Stellify-Software-Ltd/stellify/README.md

     id: "23951891-1b84-4fa9-9f53-fe99faabf08e"
 }
 ```
+Here's how we would store a file:

+{
+		"name": "SocialiteController",
+		"slug": "d441b1e9-28b5-4144-8566-8b924394285a",
+		"type": "controller",
+		"extends": "Controller",
+        "methods": [
+				"3e3ae425-4471-400e-ad36-dfeff487a85b"
+		],
+		"includes": [
+				"6177293f-4c34-45d7-8e82-43291fd7c348"
+		]
+}

+It's important to note that additional fields exist in the same row, these fields tend to contain data we would wish to use in queries, such as `date_created`.
+You can view the table structures we use in this repo under the database -> migrations directory.

-Finally, here's an example of how we would store an initialised variable in Javascript:
+Finally, here's an example of how we would store a variable in Javascript:

 ```
 {
     type: "variable",
     name: "counter",
-    value: 1,
     slug: "0b270c57-3d26-4d89-be5a-91ee11cc5a79"
 }
 ```